fiunchinho/dmz-controller/README.md

 If you want to play around with different CIDRs, try changing the `ConfigMap`

     kubectl edit configmap dmz-controller

+Clean all the resources created by the example with

+    kubectl delete cm,po,deploy,svc,ing -l app=dmz-controller-example

 ### Running inside of the Kubernetes cluster:
 First build the image: